haka-security/haka/doc/ref/regexp.rst

         :return match: State of this sink.
         :rtype match: boolean

-        Get the the sink is in state.
-If something has been match but more data are needed to be sure that it is a valid match then this function will returns ``true``.
+        Get the sink state.
+If something has start matching but more data are needed to be sure that it is a valid match then this function will returns ``true``.

 .. haka:class:: regexp_result